harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 Now, make sure that you can run the zookws web server and start the application via ``./clean-env.sh ./zookld zook-exstack.conf``.
 You should then be able to open your browser and go to http://192.168.26.3:8080/.
 If something doesn't seem to be working, try to figure out what went wrong before proceeding further.

+GDB
+---
+Using ``gdb`` is a critical part of this assignment.
+We strongly recommend that, before you start this assignment, you read this `GDB tutorial`_!

+.. _GDB tutorial: gdb_tutorial_

 Part 1: Finding Buffer Overflows
 --------------------------------